-Hinugtan Beach boasts of powdery white sands just like those in Boracay Beach.
-Unlike the later, however, Hinugtan Beach is generally off-beaten and raw, meaning, you won’t experience massive crowds or highly-commercialized activities when you come here.
+Hinugtan Beach boasts powdery white sands just like those in Boracay Beach.
+Unlike the latter, however, Hinugtan Beach is generally off-beaten and raw, meaning, you won’t experience massive crowds or highly-commercialized activities when you come here.

 It’s a perfect alternative for those who prefer less touristy destinations like me.
 Run across the white sands and swim on the clear, turquoise waters.